sharestack/sharestack-orchestration/README.md

 northwest
 ```

-This is very flexible becuase we could target one server, one group, a group of...
+This is very flexible becuase we could target one server, one group, a group of groups...

 On the other side with services like AWS, Digital ocean, Linode... this servers
-are dynamically created, destroyed, moved... and then there are not in the same
+are dynamically created, destroyed, moved... and this changes their address eventually,
-place, so we need something that will populate this host files.
+so we need something that will populate this host files with this dynamic adresses.

 So we have to use also dynamic invetory, this works running an script (depends on the service)
 that gathers data of your server account and then assigns data so ansible could use it, this script
-is developed by ansible and we have to put in the directory where the hosts are (in our case: `inventory`)
+is developed by ansible ([check the list](https://github.com/ansible/ansible/tree/devel/plugins/inventory)) and we have to put in the directory where the hosts are (in our case: `inventory`)

 wrapping up, we will put the host names (as if there where groups) assigned in the creation of our instances
  in the static inventory for example: